Using the GQL Browser

 This example expands on the previous example to execute a more complex query about the same user account.

 For this example, we are asking GraphQL to return additional information about the user account from Example 1, including information about the user's contact information, physical location, and organization membership.
-This example will require us to dig deeper into the schema in the Documentation Explorer to successfully execute a more advanced query.
+This example will require us to dig deeper into the schema in the Docs pane to successfully execute a more advanced query.

 To use the schema to execute this more advanced query: